KdotDevelopment/MinecraftInC/README.md

 All you must do is add -DSURVIVAL_MODE to the C compiler flags.
 To get creative mode, you need to remove these flags.

+## Useful things to know for developers
+Inside the folder ./lib is every library that you need in order to statically build minecraft.exe.
+This folder shouldn't need to be touched at all.
+Also, when you run ```make assets``` it will convert any .png or .ogg file in the ./res/assets directory to .h files, which are then included within the source files.
+(This is why ./src/sound/sounds.c takes so long to build -- it must read all those sound files).
+The exe icon can also be changed easily if you replace the .ico file with anything (retaining the name) and running ```make icon```.
+This new icon will be linked with the exe next time it is built.
+Do note, however, that the new icon may not show up because Windows caches icons.
+Restarting or moving the file may help.

 ## Credits
 I handwrote all of the code, however I must give credit to johnpayne-dev since I used his code as a big reference in early development while working on creative mode.
 Also, it is worth mentioning this project is not affiliated whatsoever with Mojang Studios or Minecraft at all.